+The carrying value of cash, and cash equivalents, trade receivables, restricted cash, and accounts payable and accrued liabilities approximates their fair value due to their short terms to maturity.
 The fair value of bank indebtedness and long-term debt is not materially different from the carrying value based on current market rates of interest, or interest rates set at relatively short time intervals.